-^{} As a result of the conversion to All Electronic Tolling (AET) and the resulting shift in payment patterns, including some patrons who may have previously paid with cash but are now initially identified instead as pursuable violations transactions, included in Net Collectible Toll Revenues are tolls identified during the violation process that were appropriately reclassed to Net Collectible Toll Revenues.
-Tolls collected during the violation process were not considered material prior to the implementation of AET and as such were included in Violation Penalty Revenue through FY14.
+\\ As a result of the conversion to All Electronic Tolling (AET) and the resulting shift in payment patterns, including some patrons who may have previously paid with eash but are now initially identified instead as pursuable violations transactions, included in Net Collectible Toll Revenues are tolls identified during the violation process that were appropriately reclassed to Net Collectible Toll Revenues.
+Tolls collected during the violation process were not considered material prior to the implementation of AET and the policy for waving penalties for first time violators if toll paid within 30 days, and as such were included in Violation Penalty Revenue through FY14.